RamV13/scrabble/overview.md

 ```

 #### Dictionary
-- used a `Map` to represent the children of a prefix tree node to increase simplicity and speed of word lookups
+- used a `Map` to represent the children of a trie node to increase simplicity and speed of word lookups
-- `refs` were used while building the dictionary to increase ease of use of the file reading mechanism
+- `refs` were used while building the tries to increase ease of use of the file reading mechanism

+#### Grid
+- `lists` were used to represent the grid and bonus tiles for simplicity (list sizes are small so efficiency loss is not drastic)

 **TODO**